Apoorve73/blog_data_scrape/CONTRIBUTING.md

 # Contributing
 ### Welcome!
-We're happy to have you here!
+<p>We're happy to have you here!
 It's great to see that you've taken some time today to contribute 👨‍💻!
-What follows are some guidelines, and some steps, processes and resources you might find useful.
+What follows are some guidelines, and some steps, processes and resources you might find useful.<p>

 ![](https://media.tenor.com/images/10a989657c2abef28a0558efcdb5f947/tenor.gif)

 ### Links to Important Resources